 Like many of Merrell’s minimalist or barefoot style shoes, the Trail Glove 3 is very easy to wash.
 Unlike many shoes that have to be carefully washed by hand once they get dirty or smelly, the Trail Glove 3 can be put right into your washing machine on the gentle cycle.
 Simply air dry and they are ready to go.

 The sole of these shoes is made by Vibram- another very popular brand that provides some of the best barefoot and minimalist style shoes.
 These soles mean this shoe is exceptionally stable even on a slippery or loose terrain.
 A 3mm lug depth is also featured as well as the TrailProtect foot pad to guard the foot against sharp or blunt objects without sacrificing the ability to feel the ground.

-Like so many of Merrell’s barefoot shoes, the Trail Glove 3 is extremely versatile in its use.
-It is sold as a trail running shoe, but this model is essentially useable for anything up to what a barefoot trail shoe can provide.
+Like so many of Merrell barefoot shoe varieties, the Trail Glove 3 is extremely versatile in its use.
+It is sold as a trail running shoe, but this model is essentially usable for anything up to what a barefoot trail shoe can provide.
 This means it’s comfortable enough for daily wear while running errands, use in the gym or for structured workouts, some casual cycling, ultralight/light day long backpacking trips, etc. It really depends on how accustomed to walking or running barefoot you are.

 These shoes would of course not be appropriate for cold weather activities as they are largely made of mesh and offer no insulation.
 It is also not recommended to use them for backpacking activities in which you are carrying significant amounts of weight or need ankle support.